cisco/mindmeld/source/userguide/deep_neural_nets.rst

 |                                         | Choices: A list of positive integers; same length as ``window_sizes``                                                                                                                                                                            |
 +-----------------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Below is a minimalistic example of a sequence classifier configuration for classifier based on CNNs:
+Below is a minimal working example of a sequence classifier configuration for a classifier based on CNNs:

 .. code-block:: python